apprunjs/apprun-docs/docs/apprun-site-build.md

     contact.tsx     <- contact page, AppRun component
 ```

-When running the _npm start_ command, the `public`  directory will be served at http://localhost:8080.

-The compiled js files are ES modules and will be imported dynamically.
+The compiled js files are ES modules.
+They are compatible on the client-side and server-side.

-Next, you will learn how are the [compiled javascript file being used](apprun-site-csr.md).
+Next, you will learn about [client-side rendering](apprun-site-csr.md).